Prague University of Economics and Business: History

 Vysoká škola obchodní ("Business School") was established in 1919 as a department of the Czech Technical University in Prague, specializing in wholesale trade, banking, and the organization of industrial companies.
 In 1949 the Vysoká škola politických a hospodářských věd (University of Political and Economic Sciences) was established, which was finally renamed the University of Economics in 1953.
 The university underwent a significant reform in 1989 in the aftermath of the Velvet Revolution.
 In 2020, the international designation of the University of Economics, Prague was changed to Prague University of Economics and Business.

 Schools and campuses

 The university is composed of six faculties spread over three campuses.
 The main campus is situated in Žižkov, a central district of the Czech capital.
 The university maintains a second campus on the outskirts of the city in Jižní Město.
-The premises of the Faculty of Management are located about 110km from Prague in Jindřichův Hradec.
+The premises of the Faculty of Management are located about 110 km from Prague in Jindřichův Hradec.

 The six faculties of the university are: